Mictronics/readsb/README-json.md

    as a new track.
    * all: total tracks created
    * single_message: tracks consisting of only a single message.
 These are usually due to message decoding errors that produce a bad aircraft address.
- * messages: total number of messages accepted by dump1090 from any source
+ * messages: total number of messages accepted by readsb from any source